bradygaster-zz/downr/src/wwwroot/posts/blogger-content-imported/index.md

 ---

 Thanks a lot to Mark for his tutorial on
-<a>blogger-to-movable-type conversion</a> .
+<a href="http://neologasm.org/b2mt/">blogger-to-movable-type conversion</a> .
 Nice and easy to follow via the animated demo.
 And like MovableType, the shit worked on the first try.
 Excellent.